datainfrahq/pinot-control-plane-k8s/README.md

 - For questions and feedback please feel free to reach out to us on [Slack ↗︎](https://launchpass.com/datainfra-workspace).
 - For bugs, please create issue on [GitHub ↗︎](https://github.com/datainfrahq/pinot-control-plane-k8s/issues).
 - For commercial support and consultation, please reach out to us at [`hi@datainfra.io` ↗︎](mailto:hi@datainfra.io).

+## :question:	FAQ

+### Is this project a k8s operator or a control plane ?

+This project is based on the Kubernetes operator pattern, but it is not exclusively limited to this pattern.
+Given the complexity of Pinot, relying solely on Kubernetes operators may or may not be sufficient to effectively manage its operations.
+Our vision for the project is to create a comprehensive set of tools and utilities that enable seamless deployment and operation of Pinot on Kubernetes.

+### Helm Vs Operator

+Helm is configuration management tool, it does not maintain the state of the application.
+When building controllers, there is clear abstraction and concern on

+- who is responsible for applying configuration ?
+- who is responsible for reconciling configuration ?

+Helm can template out any yaml, in our case its CR's/operator deployment etc. Once configs are applied its the responsibility of the underlying controllers to reconcile the configuration to achieve desired state.

+### Is this project based on state machines ?

+- The underlying controllers are based on conditions and NOT state machines.
+The status of objects is constructable by observation.
+This project is solely built on observed state, the underlying functions follow the k8s native pattern of ```CreateOrUpdate```.
+Each resource whether k8s native or in this case of pinot specific resources ie schema/table/tenant, is checked for existense, if not existed created else check for updates and updated.
+States taken into consideration are orginal, desired and current.

 ## :trophy: Contributing